Umina Beach Bunnies

 In 2017, the club entered two senior teams in the Newcastle & Hunter Rugby Leagues, a men's team in A Grade and a women's team in the Ladies League tag.
 The club entered 11 junior teams in the Central Coast Rugby League, from Under 6 to Under 14 age groups.

 History

-Umina Beach Bunnies were formed in 1961.
+Umina Beach Bunnies were formed in 1961 first under the name Umina Ettalong United Bunnies.

 Umina won their inaugural First Grade Premiership in 1983, defeating Gosford in extra-time of a Grand Final Replay.
 At full-time in both matches the score was 10-all.
 In the first match there was no further score, but in the second Umina scored four tries in the twenty minutes to win.
 26-10.

 Umina won a second title in 1994, defeating Wyong by 32 points to 24.

 Umina defeated Woy Woy, 22-14, to win their third First Grade Premiership in 2005.

 Home ground

 Col Gooley Oval, the oval adjacent to the Umina Beach SLSC (Surf Life Savers Club) is the home ground for the club.